 Individual investigation (action research) related to an area in Special Education.
 Candidates enroll in the semester in which you intend to graduate.
 Should you not complete the action research in the semester, you will receive a continuing research credit, and, be required to enroll in an additional credit hour each semester until the action research project is completed.
 Your progress and the decision of completion will be determined by your advisor.
-Fall, Spring, Summer
+Fall, Spring, Summer.

 English

 ENGL 502 Editing and Production

+3 cr.

 Design, layout and editing techniques for professional publications.
 Reinforcement of copy editing and proofreading skills.
 Spring, even-numbered years.
 Prerequisite: ENGL 308, 309, 310, 330 or 338.

+ENGL 516 History of the English Language

+3 cr.